Duodenal Switch vs Gastric Sleeve

 • Requires at 2 or 3 nights in the hospital and 4-6 weeks recovery time.

-• More invasive and complex surgery that requires the expertise of the surgeon.
+• More invasive and complex surgery that requires a very good surgeon.

 • Higher risk of long-term malnutrition and the associated symptoms and side effects.